texastribune/wjordpress/docs/index.rst

 2. For the URL input, use the same url you'd use to browse to the site
 3. Save.
 Whenever you save a site in admin, the most recent 10 posts will be pulled.
+4. You can add additional WordPress sites so one Django site can integrate with many WordPress sites.

 Next Steps